twalt007/lfz-dev/MAC_INSTRUCTIONS.md

 1. Ensure that there is a folder on your Desktop named `lfz`.
 2. Ensure that you have downloaded the files in this repository to a folder on your Desktop named `student-dev-env`.
 3. Open a new Terminal window and change directories to the `student-dev-env` directory on your Desktop.
 4. Paste the following command into your Terminal and press `Enter`.
+This may take a while!

 ```bash
 bash __env__/macos/install.bash